FlexMeasures/flexmeasures/documentation/views/control.rst

 Shifting offers may specify some freedom in terms of how much energy can be shifted.
 In these cases, the user can select the energy volume (in MWh) to be ordered, within constraints set by the relevant Prosumer.
 This energy volume represents how much energy is shifting into or out of the selected time window.
-The net effect of a shifting action is measured in terms of an energy-time volume (see the flexibility metrics in the :ref:`porfolio` page).
+The net effect of a shifting action is measured in terms of an energy-time volume (see the flexibility metrics in the :ref:`portfolio` page).
 This volume is a multiplication of the energy volume being shifted and the duration of that shift.